Magento vs OpenCart.

 If your website goes down at 3 AM you will need support?
 Community support, as well as official support, are both very essential.
 Magento and OpenCart have a very different approach to their customer support.

-You can also refer to their official knowledge base for tutorial and FAQs.
+You can also refer to their official knowledge base for tutorials and FAQs.

 - Both free and paid support available